Organic Food Trends 2021

-Organic food continues to grow in popularity as we look towards 2021.
+Organic food trends are top of mind as we look towards 2021.

 According to the Soil Association Certification’s 2020 Organic Market Report, the market for organic food and drink in the UK reached a record £2.45 billion in 2019, representing an annual growth of 4.5%.
 The report makes particular reference to increased sales in organic poultry and eggs of 12% – despite the rise of veganism – and recognised organic wine as the star with sales rising by almost 50%.

 With UK consumers now spending £200m a month on organic food and drink, how is the industry poised to move forward into 2021?
-Changing consumer behaviour, as well as new regulatory demands, will undoubtedly have an impact.
+Changing consumer behaviour, as well as new regulatory demands, will undoubtedly have an impact on organic food trends.

 How is consumer behaviour shifting towards organic and sustainable options?